ory/sdk/clients/client/dart/doc/ProjectApi.md

 Create an Enterprise SSO Organization

-Creates an Enterprise SSO Organization in a project.
+Deprecated: use setProject or patchProjectWithRevision instead  Creates an Enterprise SSO Organization in a project.

 ### Example
 ```dart